Fractionalized excitations in the partially magnetized spin liquid candidate YbMgGaO4

-Inelastic neutron scattering measurements were performed on the ThALES cold triple-axis spectrometer at the Institut Laue-Langevin, Grenoble, France.
+\textbf{Inelastic neutron scattering experiments.} Inelastic neutron scattering measurements were performed on the ThALES cold triple-axis spectrometer at the Institut Laue-Langevin, Grenoble, France.
+High-quality YbMgGaO$_4$ single crystals were synthesized using the optical floating zone technique\cite{Yao}.
 PG(002) was used as a monochromator.
-In the single-detector mode measurements, PG(002) was used as an analyzer and the final neutron energy was fixed at ${E_f = 3.5}$ meV.
-For the measurements with the Flatcone detector, Si (111) was used as an analyzer and the final energy was fixed at ${E_f = 4}$ meV.
+In the single-detector mode measurements (Fig. 4), PG(002) was used as an analyzer and the final neutron energy was fixed at ${E_\textrm{f} = 3.5}$ meV, resulting in an energy resolution of $\sim$ 0.11 meV.
+For the measurements with the Flatcone detector (Fig. 1-3, Supplementary Fig. 1), Si (111) was used as an analyzer and the final energy was fixed at ${E_\textrm{f} = 4}$ meV, resulting in a energy resolution of $\sim$0.16 meV.
 A velocity selector was installed in front of the monochromator to remove the contamination from higher-order neutrons.
 A dilution insert was used to reach temperatures down to $\sim 70$ mK in the vertical magnet.